-7Between these two lines, a few studies investigate the historical determinants of ethnicity (see Michalopoulos (2012) for an exmample).
+$^{^{6}}$ Between these two lines, a few studies investigate the historical determinants of ethnicity (see Michalopoulos (2012) for an exmample).
 Such studies also argue for persistance of ethnicity even though the determinants are generally related to material incentives.

-Existing studies have argued that ethnic diversity plays an important role in economic development (e.g., Alesina and La Ferrara 2005).
-As just mentioned, political scientists have studied how identification with ethnic groups became an important way to channel claims to resources in the new postcolonial nations in Africa.
-While our focus is on ethnic choices rather than the economic and political consequences of ethnic choices, our findings may shed lights on the political economy of China's ethnicities.
-As realized by scholars, preferential policies for ethnic minorities are intended to reinforce the legitimacy of the regime among minorities (Sautman 1998).
-By asking how individuals respond to the preferential policies, we provide a micro perspective on this broad political economy issue.
+Some economists (e.g., Alesina and La Ferrara 2005) have argued that ethnic diversity plays an important role in development, and as just mentioned political scientists have studied how identification with ethnic groups became an important way to channel claims on the state in new African postcolonial nations.
+Our focus is on ethnic choices themselves, rather than their economic and political consequences.
+But by asking how individuals respond to preferential policies for minorities, we provide a micro perspective on the political economy of ethnicity in China, where the regime has used ehnic policies to raise its legitimacy among minority groups (Sautman 1998).7

-Methodologically, our paper also contributes to the literature on the crowding-in or crowding-out effect of social motives in contexts beyond identity choices.
-In our study, we do not decide on this issue a priori and allow for both possibilities.
-The method we suggest to estimate the interaction of individual and social motives can also be applied to other individual choices in the economic, political or social arena.
-10
+By allowing for either crowding in or crowding out, rather than postulating one of them a priori, we also add to the research on how social motives modify individual choice in contexts beyond identity.8 The method we suggest to estimate the interaction of individual and social motives can thus be applied to the wide set of individual choices in the economic, political or social arena, where individual and social motives both play a substantial role.9

-Outline of the paper The next section describes the relevant institutional background to our study.
+The next section of the paper describes the relevant institutional background to our study.
 Section 3 formulates our model and spells out its predictions.
 Section 4 discusses which data can be used to test them.
 Section 5 confronts the main prediction on the interaction between individual and social motives with data.
 Section 6 tests two additional predictions of the model.
 Section 7 discusses alternative explanations for the patterns in the data and whether these explanations drive our main result.
 Finally, Section 8 provides a brief conclusion.
-To save space, some additional modeling and estimation results are relegated to a Web Appendix.
+To save space, some additional modeling and estimation results are relegated to an Online Appendix.